 - Walk further north and you will see signs for Observation Point and East Rim trail (one or the other).

 - The road will take you to a trail head, and you’ll make your way WEST on the trail for about 3 miles.

 - This 3 mile hike is fairly simple and will take you to Observation Point.

-Here is a Google map listing for the trail head (just in case):
+Here is a Google map listing for the East Mesa trail head (just in case):

-If this map listing doesn’t take you through the same steps I just showed you above, then follow the steps instead.
+Long story short, if this map listing doesn’t take you through the same steps I just showed you above, then follow the steps instead.
 It’s really not a difficult road or trail to reach, but it’s the off road aspect of entering this area that can suck and there are many turns along the way that seem enticing.
 I should also mention that for this road (not the hike), the of weather in Zion National Park as well as the season will affect how annoying this drive is.
 Between November and March, I would say there is more rain and cold weather, so this area will be more muddy.